The responsibility of caring for elderly parents is rapidly emerging as a significant challenge faced by the baby boomer generation.

 Baby boomers are increasingly finding themselves in the role of caregivers to their parents, particularly those suffering from dementia.
 Shockingly, almost one new case of dementia caregiving is added to their already busy lives every minute.
 Alzheimer's disease, accounting for approximately 50% of cases, disproportionately affects individuals over the age of 85.

-“Every day, I am seeing more and more 'boomers' hit the wall – caring for their own children, nurturing their own marriage, and then having mom and dad start falling apart.”
-Van Nuys, CA August 30, 2012
+A striking observation from Van Nuys, CA on August 30, 2012, highlights this emerging trend: "Every day, I am seeing more and more 'boomers' hit the wall – caring for their own children, nurturing their own marriage, and then having mom and dad start falling apart."

-In the past, when less was known about how Alzheimer’s progressed, a geriatric care plan was complex and could only be assembled by a knowledgeable professional.
-But as awareness for the disease has grown, along with services and programs, family caregivers have become very skillful at following these care plans.
-With the proper guidance they can even develop their own.
+Previously, the construction of a geriatric care plan required a skilled professional due to the complexity of Alzheimer's progression.
+However, as awareness about the disease has grown, along with the proliferation of services and programs, family caregivers have become adept at following these care plans, and with proper guidance, they can even develop their own.

 The financial strain of Alzheimer's is a significant factor, with care costs exceeding 161 billion dollars in 2011 for Americans.
 This encompasses medical expenses, lost wages, private nursing, and assisted living, further compounding the stress associated with caregiving.
 Many caregivers express the need for guidance, but the cost of professional assistance remains a barrier.
 In the words of Mr. Vanderhider, "I can see in my client’s eyes that they desperately need the guidance, but they JUST can’t swing the expense."